Thursday, August 30, 2012

 Review

-A total high-flying action movie.
+What a total high-flying action movie.
 TOP GUN has done well with its perfectly choreographed flight sequences, brilliant cinematography and the onscreen romantic chemistry between Tom Cruise and Kelly McGillis.
 TOP GUN provides incredible acting with the best performance from Cruise as Maverick.
-Worthy of mention are the supporting actors like Val Kilmer and Anthony Edwards.
-Terrific 80s songs such as Kenny Loggins' "Danger Zone" and Berlin's "Take My Breath Away" with the music score by Harold Faltermeyer only add to this airborne action drama of overall superb quality.
+Also worthy of mention are the supporting actors like Val Kilmer and Anthony Edwards.
+Terrific 80s songs such as Kenny Loggins' "Danger Zone" and Berlin's "Take My Breath Away", with the music score by Harold Faltermeyer, only add to this airborne action drama of overall superb quality.

-This feature is superior to the last jet movie, Stealthwhich fails to bring any amazement.
+This feature is superior to the last jet movie, Stealthwhich fails to amaze.
 TOP GUN is a unique film by producer Jerry Bruckheimer and the late director Tony Scott, who made it a combined effort in all their hard work.
 It's enjoyable in its own right and deliberately takes your breath away (no pun intended).
 I'm putting this movie on my favourite action feature list.

 Star rating: (5/5) Best Movie Ever